The Violinist – Chapter 1

-James stood frozen still, unable to believe his own name had been called amidst the group of other men.
-When he approached his superior, the captain gave him a wink.
+James stood frozen, unable to believe his own name had been called amidst the group of other men.
+When he finally approached his superior, the captain gave him a wink.
 “You can row with me in this boat.”

 “Captain, I don‘t understand, you said your best men.”

 “How do I fit into the same mold with these others?”

 “Don’t worry about any of that, son.
 This is for you to learn a thing or two.
 Stick close to me and you’ll be fine.”

 James was trembling as he climbed into the small vessel after the captain and waited to be lowered into the sea.
 With a pair of oars each, they rowed in silence until they were about halfway to shore, when the captain turned to look over his shoulder at James.

 “Mind yourself out here.
 I’ve heard my fair share of stories about this place; many boats have ventured into this island’s waters and never returned.
 And while I do not believe in monsters, I do believe in missing men.”

 He barely managed to get the words out around the terror clogging his throat.

 James turned nervously to look over his own shoulder to see the approaching mound of forbidding dark forest lurking behind a brief expanse of sand.